 - Boilie glug (The best carp liquid IMO)

-The bag mix is fantastic for your PVA bags and it create a good area of attraction around your bait to create a cloud or attraction.
-There’s not many others on the market that combine these flavours and the difference gives you a good edge on harder waters rather than fishing the same baits everyone else is using.
+The bag mix is fantastic for your PVA bags and it creates a good area of attraction around your bait to create a cloud or attraction.
+There are not many others on the market that combine these flavours and the difference gives you a good edge on harder waters rather than fishing the same baits everyone else is using.

 If you want the best bait to catch more carp then I’d say you cannot go wrong with these – in summer, winter, autumn or spring!

-I could have done a whole separate page on pop ups with the amount of weird and wonderful baits there are no the market.
+I could have done a whole separate page on pop-ups with the amount of weird and wonderful baits there is no market.
 I’ve tried fishing with the odd fluro mixed colour ones but just find they don’t work, well they didn’t for me anyway.
 Ones like this are not making the list!

 These can be fished effectively on their own or over a bed of bait and work best with an added glug or bait spray booster.
-The 12mm version make great baits for a snowman rigs over a size 18mm/ 20mm boilie.
+The 12mm version make great baits for a snowman rigs over a size 18mm boilie.

 Keep watching to see the carp.